ADGEfficiency/energy-py-linear/docs/docs/how-to/custom-objectives.md

 The objective function used in the linear program is the sum of these terms.
 They can be supplied as either a `epl.Term` and `epl.CustomObjectiveFunction` object or as a dictionaries.

+If supplied as dictionary, the term will be coerced to an `epl.Term`.

 ## Examples

 ### Simultaneous Price and Carbon Optimization